kingluddite/web-dev-notes/wordpress/javascript/help-with-js-and-wp.md

         + we only want to load our script on the post editing screen
             * admin_enqueue_scripts - gives us a $hook parameter we can use to only load if we are where we want to be

-so if our hook is 'wp_enqueue_scripts' this will get called on every front end page which is not what we want, we can run a check before we run the wp_enqueue_script
+so if our hook is `wp_enqueue_scripts()` this will get called on every front end page which is not what we want, we can run a check before we run the wp_enqueue_script

 ```php
 // if not home page exit out and not enqueue our script